The Adventures of Zelda Richardson series

 ‘Excellent story, interesting twists.
 I really love The Lover’s Portrait but Rituals of the Dead is a step up’ – Beta reader

 Notes of a Naive Traveler: Nepal and Thailand

-I was twenty-six years old, had a well-paid job, fantastic apartment and large circle of friends.
+I was twenty-six years old, worked at a well-paid job, rented a fantastic apartment, and enjoyed a large circle of friends.
 I had everything, except I didn’t.
 I couldn’t shake the feeling I was missing out on the experience of living.

-Part cultural and travel guide, part journey of self-discovery, this travelogue takes you on a backpacking adventure through Nepal and Thailand and provides a first-hand account of one volunteer’s experience teaching in a Nepali school and living with a devout Brahmin family.
+Part guidebook on culture and travel, part journey of self-discovery, this travelogue takes you on a backpacking adventure through Nepal and Thailand and provides a firsthand account of one volunteer’s experience teaching in a Nepali school and living with a devout Brahmin family.

-This travelogue is first and foremost an adventure travel and cultural guide to Nepal and Thailand.
-Trek with me through the bamboo forests and terraced mountaintops of Eastern Nepal, take a wild river rafting ride in class IV waters, go on an elephant ride and encounter charging rhinoceros on jungle walks in Chitwan National Park, sea kayak the surreal waters of Krabi and snorkel in the Gulf of Thailand.
+Trek with me through the bamboo forests and terraced mountaintops of eastern Nepal, take a wild river-rafting ride in class IV waters, go on an elephant ride and encounter a charging rhinoceros on jungle walks in Chitwan National Park, sea-kayak the surreal waters of Krabi, and snorkel in the Gulf of Thailand.
 Join me on some of the scariest bus rides you could imagine, explore beautiful and intriguing temples, experience religious rituals unknown to most Westerners, and visit mind-blowing places not mentioned in your typical travel guides.